samuelblk/bungalou_pizza/README.md

-# sheenamayart_homepage
+# firstwebsite
-Mockup of website for Sheena's art page
+A website about pizza built using fundamentals or HTML and CSS